Gusmomy/Gusmomy/README.md

 - 👋 Hi, I’m @Gusmomy and I'm an Italian citizen who is trying to develop R projects related to volleyball
-- 🌱 I’m currently learning R, data visualization,
+- 🌱 I’m currently learning R, data visualization

 <!---